MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 For a step-by-step instructions, please refer to [Install Power Apps CLI](../../developer/data-platform/powerapps-cli.md#install-power-apps-cli).

-## Supported entities
+## Supported tables

-Portals support for Power Apps CLI is limited to the entities listed below.
+Portals support for Power Apps CLI is limited to the tables listed below.

 :::row:::
    :::column span="":::